binay302/FarewellBSH/index.md

 ## Farewell BSH

+As few of you might be knowing that today is my last day in BSH.
 You can use the [editor on GitHub](https://github.com/binay302/FarewellBSH/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.